Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 This means that programming languages that cannot compile C syntax, like Rust, cannot use any C API items that are defined as C macros or inline functions.
 Instead, Rust extensions rely on Rust re-implementations of macros and static inline functions exposed by the C API based on items that _are_ in the Python ABI.
 C++ _is_ compatible with the C preprocessor, so you can use typedefs, macros, and inline functions exposed in the CPython C API in C++ extensions.

-A C ABI is also fundamentally platform-specific.
-Below, I refer to parts of the ABI that are specific only to CPython's ABI as "the Python ABI", but always keep in mind that there are distinct ABIs on different platforms.

 These details about the C ABI in particular are very important in practice for C++ and Rust.
 Rust does not have any ABI stability guarantees: the layout and ordering of struct members are not guaranteed by the compiler except if a struct is explicitly set to follow C ABI conventions using [`#[repr(C)]`](https://doc.rust-lang.org/nomicon/other-reprs.html#reprc).